-Figure 17 Identifying the LCM and the RCM (Spectra LS shown).
+Figure 11 Identifying the LCM and the RCM.

-When installed in the top bay of the main frame, the module functions as the Library Control Module (LCM).

-Note: Drive expansion frames do not have an LCM.
-A cover over the opening where the LCM would be installed maintains proper air circulation throughout the frame.

-When installed in the bottom bay of the main frame or in a drive expansion frame, the module functions as the Robotics Control Module (RCM).
-The following table describes the functions of each control module:
+- When installed in the top bay of the main frame, the module functions as the Library Control Module (LCM). - Note: Drive expansion frames do not have an LCM.
+A cover over the opening where the LCM would be installed maintains proper air circulation throughout the frame. - When installed in the bottom bay of the main frame or in a drive expansion frame, the module functions as the Robotics Control Module (RCM).